aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpg-to-docx/_index.md

 The following example demonstrates how to convert JPG to DOCX in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPG into DOCX.
+Follow the easy steps to convert JPG to DOCX.
 Upload your JPG file, then simply save it as DOCX file.
 For both JPG reading and DOCX writing you can use fully qualified filenames.
 The output DOCX content and formatting will be identical to the original JPG document.

 {{% /blocks/products/pf/agp/text %}}